-Looking back over a few decades of dealing with innovators, large and small, there appear to be five reasons why some ideas – and people – make it while others don’t.
+Looking back over a few decades of dealing with innovators, large and small, there appear to be a few reasons why some ideas – and people – make it while others don’t.
 This is not an exhaustive list.
-Neither does it … Continue reading
+Neither does … Continue reading

 Anyone in or around Sydney might like to check out an Australian Institute of Physics event at CSIRO in Lindfield on November 6th.
 I’m speaking at the event via Skype. http://physics-industry.com/2014-Overview.html

 I’ve reached the end of my template.
 I’m bored stupid with PowerPoint.
 Various people have said they are now using Keynote, but this seems like a similar punishment.
 Interestingly, I did a speech in Brussels a while back and didn’t … Continue reading